PAGE’s tireless work helped lead to the following advances in the first year:

 - Community Chalk Event at Highland View in response to racist graffiti (invited by school parents)

-- Diverse story times both online and (when COVID safe) in person for both children and adults
+- Diverse story times both online and in person for both children and adults

 - Solidarity through Art Event with KitschëCoo